14ROVI/14ROVI/README.md

 ### Hello
-I do python and I can also do a bit of rust.
+I do python and a bit of rust.
+I like trying to do things in the least amount of text possible.